shaaka009/Space-Simulator/README.md

 ## How to Start

 In terminal or command prompt reach the project folder, and run `make build` followed by `make play`.

+[OCAMLVid.mov] is a demo video showing most functionality